x00tex/hackTheBox/Boxes/linux/Retired/shibboleth/README.md

 Creds: `Administrator:ilovepumkinpie1`

-And successfully loged in to zabbix(`zabbix.shibboleth.htb`) with found creds.
+And successfully logged in to zabbix(`zabbix.shibboleth.htb`) with found creds.

 ![](screenshots/zabbix-loged-iin.png)